-- Require the owner to repay excess housing assistance payments, as discussed earlier in this section and in accordance with the policies in Chapter 18. - Terminate the HAP contract (See Chapter 14).

-Refer the chapter. case to state or federal o officials f or crimi nal prose cution a s describe ed in
+- Require the owner to repay excess housing assistance payments, as discussed earlier in this section and in accordance with the policies in Chapter 18. - Terminate the HAP contract (See Chapter 14). - Bar the owner from future participation in any FH programs. - Refer the case to state or federal officials for criminal prosecution as described in this chapter.